digi-ron/AU-Falcon-SPUD-Project/Engine/Ignition/Ignition.md

 > Photo taken from T.I Performance product page

 #### S2/3 - I6
-The base ending for the later models of falcons had a different coil pack with different connections, and can be identified by the more square shaped electrical connector, and recessed spark plug lead connectors.
+The base engine for the later models of falcons had a different coil pack with different connections, and can be identified by the more square shaped electrical connector, and recessed spark plug lead connectors.
 This was also the ignition coil pack used for the VCT engines

 ![Series 2/3 Intech Ignition Coil](./AUII-III-Intech-Coil.png)